HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Behavioral Patterns.md

 ### Why this is elegant

 - **Open/Closed Principle** -  If you want to add new strategies, you wouldn't need to touch any existing code.
 - The implementation of a strategy is deeply tucked inside multiple layers of encapsulation.
-Changing these implementations is very easy.
+Changing these implementations are very easy.
 - You can swap strategies during runtime in the same way you do in functional programming.

 ### How to implement it